Kinegraph-X/Wav2Lip_orchestrator/Lessons_on_subthreads_and_subprocesses.md

-### ThreadWithReturnVakye must remember exceptions raised in its context, and re-raise them on join()
+### ThreadWithReturnValue must remember exceptions raised in its context, and re-raise them on join()

 OK, my implem was missing that (bloody Stack-overflow...)

-## Alternative Approach: Use concurrent.futures.ThreadPoolExecutor
+### Alternative Approach: Use concurrent.futures.ThreadPoolExecutor
 If you don’t need a custom threading class, Python’s concurrent.futures module provides a simpler way to handle exceptions and return values from threads:

 ```python